 We plan our staffing levels and set our budget well in advance.
 Four weeks (term time) written notice is required of a child leaving the pre-school or reducing their sessions, otherwise fees in lieu of notice will be charged.
 This includes FE funding.
-When no notice is given for a fee paying child or the child leaves when fees are outstanding the playschool reserves the right to withhold the 'Learning Journey' flash-drive-giving parents the opportunity to download their child's record instead.
 No request to alter sessions will be considered in the final half term of the academic year.